TurconiAndrea/recipe-tagger/README.md

 # Recipe Tagger

-This package provides a classification and tagging system for ingredients and recipes.
+This package provides a classification, a tagging system and a water footprint calculator for ingredients and recipes.
-The functioning of the package is based on a dataset containing more than 700 ingredients mapped with their own class.
+The functioning of the package is based on a dataset containing more than 700 ingredients mapped with their own class and water footprint.
 If a provided ingredient is not mapped into the dataset, the library search for it on wikipedia pages, into the dictionary and into NLTK Wordnet to find the best possible class.
+The water footprint is computed based on its ingredients.
+Every ingredient has a water footprint, measured in l/kg.

 An ingredient could be classified in one of the following class:
 - Vegetable